AIRINGS...voices of our youth

 who have shared their stories.
 The power of Airings lies in the true stories of these young people expressing THEIR thoughts and THEIR feelings in THEIR words.

-Airings enjoyed seven performances at the Firehouse Performing Arts Center November 3-12, 2016, a packed house performance at Western Washington University on January 25, 2017 and several performances at Whatcom County Middle and High Schools November 2016 - February 2017.
+Airings enjoyed seven performances at the Firehouse Performing Arts Center November 3-12, 2016, a packed house performance at Western Washington University on January 25, 2017 and several performances at Whatcom County Middle and High Schools November 2016 - February 2017 reaching over 4000 people in the community.

 Click here to download the